 How much car insurance do I need?

 Almost every state has a minimum amount of car insurance coverage that all drivers are required to carry.
 Most states require drivers to carry bodily injury liability coverage and property damage liability coverage.
 Some states also require drivers to have uninsured/underinsured motorist coverage, and/or personal injury protection (PIP).
-Before you purchase insurance, make sure you know what your state requires and what additional coverage you may want to protect your finances.
+Before you purchase auto insurance, make sure you know what your state requires and what additional coverage you may want to purchase to protect your finances.